By Gilly Carr

 On 14 May 1942, he was sentenced by the court of Feldkommandantur to five years’ imprisonment – the longest sentence that any other islander received, and the same as that given to John Ingrouille (Guernsey) and Emma Constance Marshall (Jersey).
 His crime was ‘wegen unbefugten Waffenbesitzes’ – unauthorised possession of weapons.
 Such an offence was serious indeed and, with a five year sentence, we should not have expected Ozard to survive.
 Ozard was deported on 1 June 1942, aged 53, along with fellow Channel Islanders Sidney Ashcroft and Harry Featherstone.

-His next appearance in the archives is in Fort de Villeneauve-Saint-Georges Prison, where he arrived on 3 July 1942.
+Ozard was sent – with Ashcroft and Featherstone – to Caen Prison, where the three men stayed from 1 June 1942 to 1 July 1942.
+His next appearance in the archives is in Fort de Villeneauve-Saint-Georges Prison, where he arrived on 3 July 1942 with Ashcroft.
 He stayed here little more than a month; his prison record indicated that he was transferred to Germany on 7 August 1942.
-We cannot say where Ozard was before Villeneuve, but it is likely that he, like Sidney Ashcroft, was in Caen Prison.

 After this date, our only means of tracking Ozard’s movements are International Tracing Service files.
 From these we learn that he was at Neuoffingen Forced Labour Camp until 9 May 1944, and then was transferred to Kaisheim Prison from 9 May 1944 until he was put on a forced march which ended at Landsberg Prison, where he was liberated by American forces on 30 April 1945.
 We cannot say with any confidence that Ozard moved straight from Villeneuve to Neuoffingen, but it is possible, although other islanders with him went via the prisons of Landsberg, Augsberg and Karlsruhe in quick succession.